Foreign relations of Israel: Slovenian Jews in Israel

 A sizable Slovenian Jewish community was presently in the Gush Dan area.

 Spain

 Francoist Spain did not recognize Israel, citing an international conspiracy of Jews and Freemasons against Spain.
 Israel and Spain have maintained diplomatic ties since 1986.
 Nevertheless, Israeli exports to Spain are on the rise, totalling $870 million in 2006, and Israeli firms doing business with Spain include the Dead Sea Works, Haifa Chemicals, Amdocs, Comverse and Teva Pharmaceuticals.

 The Spanish foreign minister visited Israel for an official visit in May 2008.

+Since the outbreak of the Gaza war, Spain has been among the most outspoken critics about Israel's actions.
+As of September 2025, both countries have recalled their respective ambassadors.

 Sweden

 Sweden voted in favor of the United Nations Partition Plan for Palestine in 1947.
 Relations between Sweden and Israel were good during the 1950s and 1960s, and Sweden expressed strong support for Israel during the Six-Day War.
 However, from 1969, Sweden became more critical of Israel.
-In October 2014 Sweden officially recognized the State of Palestine as the first European Union country.
+In October 2014, Sweden became the first European Union member to officially recognize the State of Palestine.